ExaWorks/psij-python/QuickStart.md

     jobs[i].wait()

 ```
 2. In this example the number of jobs is 1.
-Set *N* to the number of jobs you want to run and save file.
+Set *N* to the number of jobs you want to run and save the file.

 3. `python my-workflow.py`